zhangjbig/xzx/README.md

 #  xzx
-These codes are to reprodunce the results we obtained in our paper entitled as 'Landscape of glioblastoma niches reveals the prognostic effects of tumor-infiltrating cells'.
+These codes are to reprodunce the results we obtained in our paper entitled as 'Multiomics analysis reveals the prognostic non-tumor cell landscape in glioblastoma niches'.

 ######   To perform clustering and survival analysis upon gene expression profiles